 Equity crowdfunding, as a disruptive alternative to traditional investment, has had to defend its viability as an industry since the outset.
-Investment in startup companies is typically risky territory – this notion, combined with the initial skepticism surrounding the nascent rise of equity crowdfunding, depicted an industry that supposedly only catered to the risk-embracing investor.
+Investment in startup companies is typically risky territory – this notion, combined with the initial scepticism, depicted an industry that supposedly only catered to the risk-embracing investor.
 However, since its inception, there has amassed sufficient research to assess the liquidity of the equity crowdfunding domain, and to address the question on the lips of financial commentators and investors alike – just how good are the returns from equity crowdfunding?

 Industry state of play

 The industry state of play can be revealed through a mass of surveys conducted in the wake of the 2014 boom for equity crowdfunding across the globe.
 While it’s now conventional wisdom that 90% of startups fail, 50% of all businesses fail in the first five years, and 40% lack the market need for their product, there has only just emerged new research for the equity crowdfunding industry alone.
 The AlfFi report on companies that raised finance through equity crowdfunding is definitive, offering a counterpoint to industry scepticism, showing that of those companies who funded since 2013, 80% were still trading.
 Similarly, 2016 saw the highest first quarter for dollars invested since 2000.
 For equally enlightening reading, research firm Beauhurst has likewise compiled research on issuers raising capital via equity crowdfunding, stating within the report that “according to the data at least – crowdfunding may be turning into a form of fundraising far less risky than anyone could have predicted.”

 Statistics aside, recent years have seen some successful exits from equity crowdfunding platforms.